Supraglottic airway devices: i-gel and lma variants

 • Mechanisms: mucosal pressure/ischemia from high cuff pressure (inflatable LMAs), malposition, oversized device, prolonged duration, traumatic insertion

-• Nerve injury possibilities: lingual/hypoglossal neuropraxia from compression; recurrent laryngeal injury causing hoarseness
+• Nerve injury possibilities: lingual/hypoglossal neuropraxia from compression, recurrent laryngeal injury causing hoarseness

 • Prevention: correct size, gentle technique, adequate depth, avoid nitrous-related cuff overexpansion, use cuff manometer and keep intracuff pressure typically ≤60 cmH2O, reassess after positioning